 In 2013 The Scottish Parliament passed a new law on social care support, the Social Care Act 2013.
 The Act gives people a range of options for how their care and support is delivered, which is beyond just direct payments, empowering people to decide how much control they have in their care & support.
+The act has been translated into an easy understand principles.

 “I receive a budget to spend on the support which best suits my needs.”